 But when Penn refused to cancel their TV contract with ABC, the NCAA and its membership, led by the Ivy League and backed by powerful football schools from the Midwest to the Deep South, decided to get tough.
 Penn was formally designated a ‘Member in Bad Standing’ and barred from competing in NCAA championship events.

 Quietly watching this unfold between Penn and the NCAA was Notre Dame.
 The Irish were the other big-time program with a strong working relationship with TV.
 Notre Dame had overcome their ambivalence about commercializing their football team in 1949 when they sold their home slate to the DuMont Network.
-Under their new, incoming president, a 34-year-old work horse named Father Theodore Hesburgh, Notre Dame was open about their plans to use athletic revenue, including TV money, to cover ambitious plans to build up their university and advertise its educational mission to the country.
+Under their new, incoming president, a 34-year-old work-horse named Father Theodore Hesburgh, Notre Dame was open about their plans to use athletic revenue, including TV money, to cover ambitious plans to build up their university and advertise its educational mission across the country.

 The Irish also believed that within the Home-Rule principles enshrined in the NCAA, the place of TV on their campus was entirely their decision.
 It was no different than setting the schedule, or ticket prices, and picking the kind of athletes they were willing to take on in South Bend.
 Behind that philosophy the Irish signed an exclusive contract with DuMont to broadcast their home games for a third-straight season.

 As this storm built within the Association, fomenting terror amongst its membership, Father Hesburgh remained sanguine and philosophical about the place of television.
-At the 1951 meetings where the fear was palpable, Hesburgh had said to the assembly regarding television that: “If it is from God, we can’t stop it; if it is not, it will die of its own accord.”
+At the 1951 meetings where the fear was palpable, Hesburgh had said to the assembly regarding television that "if it is from God, we can’t stop it.
+If it is not, it will die of its own accord.”

 It did not take long for Notre Dame’s lawyers to determine there was an anti-trust case to be made.
 Penn’s people agreed with the assessment.
 The schools’ shared position was that a violation occurred when an outside organization attempted to take control over the inherent right of a university to manage its property, in this case the television broadcast of its teams' Saturday football games.

 Crisler, seeing the logic and feeling generous on behalf of his superpower school in Ann Arbor, had met Romney in hearty fellowship.
-Sure, said Crisler, it’s important to protect this national game of ours.
-Let’s get everyone a shot.
-It was toasted on and decided right there.
+Sure, Crisler said, it’s important to protect this national game of ours.
+Let’s get everyone a shot at this TV business.